PhoenixTales/wiki.gothicarchive.org/characters/old-camp/alchemists-of-fire.md

 ## The Apprentice
 - German: `der Lehrling`
-- less experienced of two novice _Fire Mages_, removed in late alpha
+- less experienced of two novice _Alchemists Of Fire_, removed in late alpha
-- lies dead with a label `Looser` in _Troll Canyon Ravine_, where he was trying to collect a _Devil Mushroom_
+- lies dead with a label `Loser` in _Troll Canyon Ravine_, where he was trying to collect a _Devil Mushroom_
 - it is hinted that he was either murdered, or that his body was robbed after his death before player found him
   - _Nimblefinger_ tries to sell this apprentice's _Fire Stone_ to the player
   - `HELLFIRE: So that wretched imp [Nimblefinger] tried to sell you the Fire Stone, tststs.
 This Fire Stone belongs to my apprentice, whom I haven't seen for two days.
 He was on his way to pick a Devil Mushroom in the ravine.`